leorge/scripts/README.md

 ### Files
-addpath : Add an arguments to $PATH.
+addpath : Add an argument to $PATH.
 check64bits : Warn and return error if the OS is not for 64 bit.
 checkJava : Warn and return error if java(1) is not installed.
 checkScripts : Warn and return error if my scritps or data sequence generators are not installed.